-A quantitative comparison of OAG and TEG summaries for two lexical attributes is reported in Table \ref{tab:Rouge-JSD-OAG-TEG}.
-ROUGE metric quantifies the lexical overlap, while Jensen Shannon distance (JSD) quantifies the differences between term distributions in OAG and TEG summaries.
-The comparison of KL-divergence of the OAG and TEG summaries from the case documents presents insights into the subtle differences at the lexical level (Table \ref{tab:KL-divergence}).
+The comparison of OAG and TES summaries for the lexical attributes is reported in Tables~\ref{tab:Rouge-JSD-OAG-TES} and~\ref{tab:KL-divergence} .
+ROUGE metric quantifies the lexical overlap, while Jensen Shannon distance (JSD) quantifies the differences between term distributions in OAG and TES summaries.
+The comparison of KL-divergence of the OAG and TES summaries from the case documents presents insights into the subtle differences at the lexical level.
 We discuss below the results for the three attributes.

-\begin{enumerate} [i. ] \item \textit{Lexical Overlap:} First three rows of Table \ref{tab:Rouge-JSD-OAG-TEG} show the lexical overlap between the original abstractive gold standard and transformed extractive summaries in terms of unigrams (Rouge-1), bigrams (Rouge-2) and longest sub-sequence (Rouge-L).
+\begin{enumerate}[label=\roman*)] \item \textit{Lexical Overlap:} First three rows of Table \ref{tab:Rouge-JSD-OAG-TES} show the lexical overlap between the original abstractive gold standard and transformed extractive summaries in terms of unigrams (R-1), bigrams (R-2) and longest sub-sequence (R-L).
 Reasonably high scores for five datasets indicate that the transformed extractive summaries effectively capture the key content of the abstractive summaries and retain essential term-level information.
 The Australian and CivilSum datasets stand out with relatively lower ROUGE scores.
-The discrepancy is attributed to the nature of the summaries therein, which are predominantly phrasal and have reduced word overlap compared to sentential summaries for other datasets. \item \textit{Difference in Term Distribution:} Jensen-Shannon distance (JSD) between the TEG and OAG summaries (bottom row of Table \ref{tab:Rouge-JSD-OAG-TEG}) quantifies the difference between the term distribution in summaries.
+The discrepancy is attributed to the nature of the summaries therein, which are predominantly phrasal and have reduced word overlap compared to sentential summaries for other datasets. \item \textit{Difference in Term Distribution:} Jensen-Shannon distance (JSD) between the TES and OAG summaries (bottom row of Table \ref{tab:Rouge-JSD-OAG-TES}) quantifies the difference between the term distribution in summaries.
 Smaller value of JSD affirms that the content is well preserved during transformation.
 When cross-referenced with the ROUGE scores, the JSD provides an additional layer of comparative assessment.